haysconun/blastospim-processing-pipeline-Jupyter/README.md

 Request that it load cudnn/cuda-11.x/8.2.0 and cudatoolkit/11.7

-### Open jupyter hub, request gpu, and choose kernel

 ### Open the jupyter notebook called 'FineTuneModelExample.ipynb'

-Choose the kernel you made above ( see the make-custom-kernel command above ) in the top right.

 Evaluate the cells to fine-tune on an example dataset.

+Note that you may see tensorflow warnings as you evaluate cells in the notebook.

+Only those labeled as E are errors.